asiaopenstack/icehouse/readme.md

     cd openstackgeek/grizzly

 #### Network Interfaces
-This part of the networking setup is fairly straighforward.
 You need to manually configure your ethernet interface to support a non-routable static IPv4 address and an autoconfigured IPv6 address.
+Externally routed IPv4 addresses will be added in a later section.
 To start, run the following script:

     ./openstack_networking.sh